-To enable the Preview Pane, head to Gmail settings by hitting the setting cog icon on the top right and clicking on “Settings“.
+To enable the Preview Pane, head to Gmail settings by hitting the settings cog icon on the top right and selecting ‘Settings’ from the drop down menu.

-Here, go to the “Labs” tab and scroll down below to find or search for the “Preview Pane” option.
-Just select “Enable” and click on “Save Changes“.
+In the Settings menu navigate to the ‘Advanced’ tab and scroll down to locate the ‘Preview Pane’ option.
+Just select ‘Enable’ and click on ‘Save Changes’.

-Then, Gmail will reload and you will find a new icon next to the Settings icon.
-You can click on its drop-down menu you’ll be able to choose either ‘Vertical Split’ or ‘Horizontal Split’ for the Preview Pane.
+Then, Gmail will reload and you will find a new icon next to the Setting icon.
+You can click on the icon and from the drop-down menu you’ll be able to choose either ‘Vertical Split’ or ‘Horizontal Split’ for the Preview Pane.

 2. Use Different Colored Stars